Coffy gets scalding hot in explicit novelization.

 Coffy is not a movie we planned to write about, due to the fact that it's been covered by so many websites.
 But then we came across this French poster made for its release in Paris today in 1973—where it was called Coffy: la panthère noire de Harlem—and we changed our minds.
 The movie possibly falls into the category of those everyone has heard about but few have seen, so we gave it a run for the first time in some years.
 The story is straightforward—a teen girl is in the hospital suffering from the effects of an overdose, and her sister, played by Pam Grier, goes looking for revenge.
-She kills the dealer who sold heroin to her sister, but soon learns there's another dealer behind that one, and so forth.
-In a world that's corrupt to the core, revenge is a maze where the center is impossibly difficult to find.
+She kills the dealer who sold heroin to her sis, but soon learns there's another dealer behind that one, and so forth.
+In a world that's corrupt to the core, revenge is a maze where the center is difficult to find.

 Coffy was really an envelope pushing film.
 We'll just highlight one scene to make that point.
 Pam Grier's title character has sex with her boyfriend then heads toward the bathroom.
 On the way there, but off-camera, we hear her say, “Oops!
 Oh, you shouldn't have made me laugh.”
-What do you supposed happened?
+What do you suppose happened?
 Here's a hint—it involves spillage, and not from a glass.
 It may well have been the first movie ever to hint at post-coital drainage.
 Later it does another off-camera bit with oral sex when Grier pours wine in her boyfriend's lap and proceeds to clean it up.
 Coffy may not have been well acted, but it had moments of earthy realism that were almost microscopic in focus.
 You also get plenty of action and a fierce, single-minded heroine you can root for.
 Coffy opened in France today in 1973.
 Check out a rare U.S. promo poster for it here.

 Here’s a little something different—you're looking at a foot-high statuette of Pam Grier as Foxy Brown.
 It comes from Mark Alfrey Studios and goes for $70, or thereabouts.
 He also has a version of Grier as the immortal Coffy, seen below.
 They’re done in stylized proportions, but amusingly, their extreme shapes are not too far off Grier’s actual mid-20s physique—all praises to genetics.
 By the way, someone asked us recently why Coffy never had a last name.
 When you consider Grier has played such characters as Sheba Shayne, Friday Foster and Jackie Brown, Coffy no-last-name would seem to be a grave omission, but she actually does have a last name—it’s Coffin (see what we did there with that “grave” omission thing?).
 Her character is called Coffy as a nickname, (much better than Coffin, considering she’s a nurse), so what she actually lacks is a first name.
 It never occurs in the film.